IConE: Batch Independent Collapse Prevention for Self-Supervised Representation Learning: Experiments

 \subsection{Analysis of Learned Representations}

 We complement the evaluation with geometric analysis of the learned representations.
 A single linear probe evaluates only one specific task, whereas robust features must support diverse applications.
-A collapsed representation might therefore satisfy a specific probe yet carry limited information, failing to generalize to tasks requiring different invariances.
+A collapsed representation might therefore satisfy a specific probe yet carry limited information.

-\textbf{Qualitative Analysis.} One intuitive way to assess representation quality is through direct visualization. ~\cref{fig:umap_3d} displays UMAP projections of learned representations for OrganMNIST3D across batch sizes and methods.
+\textbf{Qualitative Analysis.} One intuitive way to assess representation quality is through direct visualization.~\cref{fig:umap_3d} displays UMAP projections of learned representations for OrganMNIST3D across batch sizes and methods.
 At larger batch sizes, some methods achieve reasonable class separation.
 However, as batch size decreases, baselines exhibit various forms of representational collapse, with embeddings losing their class structure.
 In contrast, IConE preserves well-separated, compact clusters across all batch sizes.

 \textbf{Quantitative Analysis.} We complement the qualitative analysis with established representation quality metrics. ~\cref{fig:repr_metrics} presents four complementary views.